MicrosoftDocs/WSL/commandline/WSL/install-on-server.md

 4. Create a UNIX user

-    The first time you install the Windows subsystem for Linux, you will be prompted to create a UNIX username and password.
+    The first time you install the Windows Subsystem for Linux, you will be prompted to create a UNIX username and password.

     This UNIX username and password can be different from, and has no relationship to, your Windows username and password.
 [Learn more about your UNIX account.](https://msdn.microsoft.com/en-us/commandline/wsl/user_support).